AMMIROSOH/Docker-Automation/README.md

 and type `exit` in lowercase to stop the whole container.

 👉 if you just close the console, container and it apps will continue running and you most rerun the `.bat` file to close all apps and running instances of container then entering `exit` again to fully close the application.
+👉 move autorun to a safe directory and send a shortcut of `.bat` file to desktop for users.